sfernana/FCCDIRAC/README.md

 FccSw needs Detector folder which is not present on the release **v0.8.1**, so it will not run.

-Then, from the next release, you have to uncomment this method (of the file : [Test_FullCVMFSTests.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/Test_FullCVMFSTests.py)) :
+Then, from the next release, you have to uncomment this method (of the module [Test_FullCVMFSTests.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/Test_FullCVMFSTests.py)) :

 ```